Knick-Ei: Demolition

 7 years after the second collapse, on July 18, 2005, the majority of the city council approved the demolition of the unfinished sports hall and the construction of a conventional, box-type sports hall at the same location.
 On August 15, the mayor exercised his power of veto against the decision and instead decided that the final word on the fate of the "dented egg" should be spoken by the residents of Halstenbek.
 At a turnout of 42%, 71% of the residents voted in favor of the demolition on December 11, 2005.
 The decision became final on January 30, 2006.

 10 months later, the tender for the demolition was issued and was awarded to a Hamburg-based demolition company.
 The demolition cost 200.000 Euro and began in January 2007.
 The demolition was completed on March 20, 2007, more than 10 years after the first collapse.
 The foundation stone of the Knick-Ei was recovered during the demolition and was buried together with the foundation stone of the new sports hall built at the same site.

 Replacement

 On September 19, 2007, Bielefeld-based construction company Goldbeck GmbH was awarded the contract to build a conventional sports hall at the now completely cleared site of the Knick-Ei.
 The construction was not funded by the city, instead, funding of the construction in based on a Public-Private-Partnership agreement.
-The city of Halstenbek currently pays any upkeep costs plus an annual installment of approximately 480.000 Euro to the private investors.
+The city of Halstenbek currently pays any upkeep costs plus an annual installment of approximately €480,000 to the private investors.
 This agreement will end after 25 years of operation, at that time, the replacement sports hall will become property of the city of Halstenbek.